philipclaude/vortex/README.md

 Many of the examples below are run by the `dev/examples.sh` script and elaborated upon in this section.
 All of these examples assume you are currently in the `build/release` directory.

 All `vortex` functionality is accessed through the `vortex` executable (in the `bin` directory).
 It provides "subprograms" to run specific functions.
 The subprogram should be the first argument passed to `vortex`.
-Current subprograms include `mesh`, `extract`, `voronoi`, `merge` and `viz`.
+Current subprograms include `mesh`, `extract`, `voronoi`, `merge`, `viz`, `swe` and `gm`.
 Each of these subprograms will have it's own set of required and optional arguments.
 For more information, type:

 ```sh
 bin/vortex --help